Anyone who enjoys a good bowl of pasta know how delicious carbohydrate rich meals can be. Some would even say addictive.

 Binding to albumin preserves tryptophan so it can journey into the brain and make serotonin, which makes us feel good.

 We eat carbs, and our brains become better at making serotonin.
 In this way, eating crabs lights up the brain’s pleasure centers.

 Consider this quote from Richard J. Wurtman’s paper titled the Effect of Nutrients on Neurotransmitter Release:

 Thus, the ability of circulating tryptophan molecules to enter the brain is increased when plasma levels of the other LNAAs fall (as occurs after insulin is secreted) and is diminished when the plasma levels of the other LNAAs rise, even if plasma tryptophan levels remain unchanged.
 Since all dietary proteins are considerably richer in the other LNAAs than in tryptophan (only 1.0–1.5 percent of most proteins), consumption of a protein-rich meal decreases the plasma/tryptophan ratio (the ratio of the plasma tryptophan concentration to the summed concentrations of its major circulating competitors for brain uptake, principally, tyrosine; phenylalanine; the branched-chain amino acids leucine, isoleucine, and valine; and methionine).
 This, in turn, decreases tryptophan’s transport into the brain and slows its conversion to serotonin.

 So, load up on the carbs?

-Excess insulin can and will cause inflammation in the body.
+An excess of insulin brought on by too much sugar, bread, and pizza can and will cause inflammation in the body.
 1

-As a general rule, staying away from refined carbohydrates is a good idea for most people, and lots of our readers will have issues with grains as well.
+As a general rule, staying away from refined carbohydrates is a good idea for most people.

 The main thing I wanted to draw attention to in this post is the happy place our favorite carbs take us to, at least for a time.
 Not everyone needs the same amount, but finding your carb sweet spot can be a thing of joy, literally.